 Insulated Solar Electric Cooking (ISECooking): An electric heater connects directly to a solar panel inexpensively cooking food and providing electricity to charge batteries or power appliances.
 Having a lower power (~ 100 W) solar panel makes the device inexpensive (less than $100) but in order to cook, requires insulation.
 Thus, an ISECooker is a solar electric heater inside of a retained heat cooker.

-Please build your own ISECooker for under $30 (plus the cost of a 100 W solar panel), from the construction manuals:
+Build your own ISECooker for under $30 (plus the cost of a 100 W solar panel)?
+Please see our

 Learn more about ISECooking: